codesandbox/codesandbox-client/packages/homepage/content/docs/3-deployment.md

 ## Zeit

 To deploy to [Now](https://zeit.co/now), access the Preferences menu and select the Integrations tab.
-Log into your ZEIT account and it’s all set..
-Log into your ZEIT account and it's all set.
+Log into your ZEIT account and it’s all set.

 ### Deploying

-Go to any of your sandboxes, click in the Deployment menu (the rocket icon in the sidebar) and click in "Now".
+Go to any of your sandboxes, click on the Deployment menu (the rocket icon in the sidebar) and click on "Now".
 You'll need to sign in to [Now](https://zeit.co/now) when you're deploying for the first time.
 After you've signed in, you will be able to click "Deploy Now".
 It will deploy the sandbox and give you a URL.